OfficeDev/PnP-Guidance/CONTRIBUTING.md

 ### Contribute and edit content

-To make the contribution process as seamless as possible, follow these steps.
+To make the contribution process as seamless as possible, follow these steps:

 #### To contribute and edit content